 The second type of delineation is the Zone of Critical Concern.
-Figure 2 shows the Pratt ZCC area, which covers approximately 3,159 acres.
+Figure 2 shows the Kermit ZCC area, which covers approximately 7,297.15 acres.
 The ZCC is a corridor along streams within the WSDA area that warrants a more detailed inventory and management due to its proximity to the surface source water intake and to the susceptibility to PCSs.
 The ZCC is calculated using a mathematical model that accounts for stream flows, gradient, and area topography.
 The length of the ZCC is based on a five-hour (5 hour) time of travel.
 The ZCC width is approximately 1,000' from each bank of the principal receiving stream (for a total width of 2,000') and 500' from each bank of each tributary (for a total width of 1,000') draining into the principal receiving stream.
 The development around the ZCC consisted mainly of agricultural areas, pasture fields and crops, and small areas of residential communities.
-A few inaccessible areas within the Pratt ZCC were a result of the lack of accessible roads.
+There were a few inaccessible areas within the Kermit ZCC that were a result of the lack of accessible roads.
 There were also areas which were inaccessible due to their location on private property.
-Some PCSs, were inaccessible due to locked gates that prevented vehicular access.
+Some areas of the ZCCs were inaccessible due to locked gates that prevented vehicular access.
+No sewered areas existed within the Kermit ZCC.